Is Cocaine Addictive?

 How Does Cocaine Affect the Brain?

-Cocaine works by increasing the dopamine levels in the brain of the individual, a natural chemical related to the control of movement and reward.
-In normal brain function, dopamine recycles back into the cells that release it, inhibiting the signal between nerve cells.
-Cocaine stops dopamine from being recycled, leading to large amounts building up in the space between two nerve cells, preventing normal communication.
+Cocaine works in a person by increasing the dopamine levels in their brain, a natural chemical related to the control of movement and reward.
+In normal brain function of any individual, dopamine recycles back into the cells that release it, inhibiting the signal between nerve cells.
+Cocaine prevents dopamine from being recycled, resulting in huge amounts building up in the space between two nerve cells, hindering normal communication.

 These high levels of dopamine in the brain’s reward circuit encourage drug-taking in the person.
-As noted above, if the individual continues to use cocaine over time, their reward circuit eventually adapts.
-Therefore, they will need to take higher quantities at more frequent intervals to feel the same high, and ease any withdrawal symptoms they may experience.
+As stated above, if the individual keeps using cocaine, over time, their reward circuit eventually adapts.
+Therefore, the individual will require higher quantities at more frequent intervals to feel the same high, and ease any withdrawal symptoms they may experience.

 What Are The Long-term Effects Of Cocaine Use?

-While cocaine can cause a number of effects that may seem positive to some persons, it is also important to realize that it can also produce a number of negative symptoms and long-term effects.
+While long-term cocaine use can result in a number of effects that may seem positive to some persons, it is also important to realize that it can also produce a number of negative symptoms and effects.
 These can include:

 - Anxiety and paranoia